Daniel-Valp/Not-a-Virus/README.md

 # Not-a-Virus
 just a fun not harmfull virus (Not responsible for anything o_o)

-Just double click the file to open
+Just double click the .bat to open